 The accessible AVC Edge II voting machine allows voters to connect a personal assistive device such as a head-pointer or a multi-user sip/puff device when voting.

 The Department can also dispatch a head-pointer or a multi-user sip/puff device to a polling place on Election Day upon request.
 If you would like to request such device to be available at your polling place, please contact the Department using the contact form, or call (415) 554-4375.
 You may also contact the Department using TTY service by calling (415) 554-4386.

 The Department trains poll workers to ask all voters if they would like to receive assistance related to voting.
-Poll workers may assist with reading the ballot to the voter and/or marking the voter’s choices using a paper or touch screen ballot.
-Alternatively, a voter may bring up to two people into the voting booth to assist with marking the ballot.
+Poll workers may assist with reading the ballot to the voter and/or marking the voter’s choices on the ballot.
+Alternatively, a voter may bring up to two people to help them vote, except for the following people: